THC Inhalers: Everything You Need to Know

 • The inhaler's shape.

-• The propellant used to deliver the medicine to the consumer.
+• The propellant that is used to deliver the medicine to the consumer.

-The effects of a THC inhaler should resemble a smoking or vaping experience.
-Inhalers reach the bronchial tubes and alveoli, or tiny lung sacs, then the bloodstream.
+The effects of a THC inhaler should resemble those of smoking or vaping.
+Inhalers reach the bronchial tubes, the alveoli, or tiny lung sacs, and then the bloodstream.
 This process should allow consumers to feel the effects of their inhaler in moments to a few minutes.

-Several brands have stepped into the inhaler game so far.
-Companies are now offering THC inhalers as well as 1:1, Delta 8 and CBD inhalers.
-Depending on the cannabinoid, dosage, company and other factors, products can range from $15 to $90.
+Companies are now offering THC inhalers.
+Depending on the cannabinoid, dosage, company, and other factors, products are around $50.

 THC Inhaler Effects